ldynia/archcolider/1.ProblemBackground/BusinessDrivers.md

 5. Support for in App and external surveys.
 6. Users can provide a review only for actually used services.
 I.e. review only for bought meals.

-## 3. Reporting System - On-time reports about consumed meals from fridges.
-Breakdown by subscribers and occasional buying
+## 3. Reporting System

 1. Ghost kitchen can browse and query the menu schedule of subscribers
-2. Ghost kitchen receive a report about consumed meals with a possible breakdown by PoS
+2. Ghost kitchen receive a report about consumed meals with a possible breakdown by PoS, subscribers, occasional buying

-## 4. Scheduling system - for subscribers, to avoid repetitive operations of ordering
+## 4. Scheduling system

 1. Subscriber can form a menu for a week, prepaid, and set a pickup time.
 2. Subscriber can browse the created menu.